GSteve-Paul/Exact/python/README.md

 ## File-based usage

-Exact takes as input a binary linear program and outputs a(n optimal) solution or reports that none exists.
+Exact takes as input an integer linear program and outputs a(n optimal) solution or reports that none exists.
 Either pipe the program

     cat test/instances/opb/opt/stein15.opb | build/Exact